 Io and Enceladus feature ongoing active eruptions (silicate and icy, respectively), re-surfacing, and tectonic activity due to tides.
+Io is the most tidally heated world in our solar system, and is key to understanding this fundamental process.
 Enceladus' subsurface ocean is thought to be habitable based on Cassini results.